 And with justification!
 It is a wild with a combination of factors that created it.
-Collective intelligence, hard work, immigration, grit, determination, ingenuity, luck, collaboration, innovation and the perfect growing conditions: all came together to create one of the most unique farming systems in the world: the cool season vegetable farming system.
+Collective intelligence, hard work, immigration, grit, determination, ingenuity, luck, collaboration, innovation and the perfect growing conditions: all cme together to create one of the most unique farming systems in the world: the cool season vegetable farming system of the Salinas Valley.

-Production areas are in discrete pockets of the California Coast and the Sonoran desert.
+Production areas for all crops are in discrete pockets along the California Coast and the Sonoran desert.
 In spring/summer, production and distribution are in the Salinas Valley, and in fall/winter, production shifts to the Yuma and Imperial Valleys.
 Farming and harvest equipment, and whole packing facilities shuttle back and forth between the coast and the desert.
 The semi-trucks are migratory as they haul mega-equipment south at Thanksgiving and return to the coast in March.